-405 0.5 ms-1), changes in (d) rain rate, (e) roughness length indicating the extent of deforestation, (f) convergence of 10m winds (shading) with 10m meridional wind (black contours every 0.2 ms-1), (g) 1.5m temperature (shading) and surface pressure (black contours every 0.1 hPa), (h) roughness length (repeat of (e)), and (i) specific humidity (shading) with $\Delta\theta$ (black contours every 0.4K).
+415 0.5 ms-1), changes in (d) rain rate, (e) roughness length indicating the extent of deforestation, (f) convergence of 10m winds (shading) with 10m meridional wind (black contours every 0.2 ms-1), (g) 1.5m temperature (shading) and surface pressure (black contours every 0.4K).
 Insignificant changes are shown in white, whereas small but significant changes either side of zero are shown in grey.

-- 410 Focusing on the area of strongest deforestation between 8-10° N, we find small increases in the number of afternoon initiations in this region compared to the 1950s, and increases in the number of storms of 15% throughout the afternoon and evening , which increases to ~40% for the early morning hours (Fig 9a and c).
-An increase in local afternoon storm frequency after deforestation is consistent with observational results for the region (Taylor et al 2022).
-During the evening, the mean storm area increases by ~20% and into the early hours of the morning before 5:00 UTC, mean storm area and intensity increase by - 415 ~30% with increases in area preceding increases in intensity (Fig 9b and c).
+- 420 Focusing on the area of strongest deforestation between 8-10° N, we find small increases in the number of afternoon initiations in this region compared to the 1950s, Deforestation leads to small increases in the number of initiations in the afternoon and and increases in the number of storms of 15% throughout the afternoon and evening of ~15% compared to the 1950s and increases of, which increases to ~40% compared to the 1950s in for the early morning hours in the 8-10° N region (Fig 9a and c).
+This An increase in local afternoon storm frequency after deforestation is consistent with observational results for in the - region (Taylor et al 2022).
+During the evening, the mean storm area increases by ~20% and into the early hours of the morning before 5:00 UTC, mean storm area and intensity increase by ~30% with increases in area preceding increases in intensity (Fig 9b and c).
 These all result in higher rainfall.
-The lower rainfall seen between 8:00-12:00 UTC is due partly to a smaller number of storms (~25% lower between 8:00-13:00 UTC) but mainly due to the mean storm area being considerably smaller (30-70% between 5:00-14:00 UTC).
+The lower rainfall seen between 8:00-12:00 UTC from 8-10° N-is due partly to a smaller number of storms (~25% lower between 8:00-13:00 UTC) but mainly due to the mean storm area being considerably smaller (30-70% between 5:00-14:00 UTC).
 Note a similar balance of processes is responsible for the enhanced precipitation over a deforested area further west in Guinea (Fig 7c).

-Figure 9: Diurnal cycles in the region 10-8° W, 8-10° N of (a) number of spontaneous initiations (light blue) and number of storms present (black), (b) mean area (red) and mean intensity (light blue) of storms and (c) the % change in number of storms (black), mean area (red), and mean intensity (light blue).
+Figure 9: Diurnal cycles in the region 10-8° W, 8-10° N of (a) number of spontaneous initiations (light blue) and number of storms present (black), (b) mean area (red) and mean intensity (light blue) of storms and (c) the % change in number of storms (black), 435 mean area (red), and mean intensity (light blue).

-425 3.6.2 Coastal deforestation
+3.6.2 Coastal deforestation

-In this region (Cote d'Ivoire, $6-3^{\circ}$ W), 1950s rainfall (Fig 10a) is greatest near the coast over much of the day and driven by the sea breeze.
-The strong 1950s onshore winds and the sea breeze convergence are dominant features (Fig 10c) causing the coastal rain to move inland to 7° N during the evening.
+In this region (Cote d'Ivoire, 6-3° W), 1950s rainfall (Fig 10a) is greatest near the coast over much of the day and driven by the sea breeze.
+The strong 1950s onshore winds and the sea breeze convergence is are dominant features (Fig 10c) causing the coastal rain to move inland to 7° N during the evening.